schmitty1970/CodingAssignment/README.md

 * Consider security throughout, even this is only a coding exercise
 * Comment code to explain my decisions, what changes I would have made it this was a production ready implementation, etc.

+## Layout of this solution
+**Example.Services.Tokenization** - the ASP.NET Web API 2 that implements the REST api defined in the requirements **Example.Library.AesEncryption** - a .NET Framework class library containing the encryption and related code.
+**Example.Library.TokenStorage** - a .NET Framework class library containing the storage code.
+File storage is the only implementation for now.
+**Example.Services.Tokenization.Tests** - a unit test project for testing code in the class library projects.
+**Example.Console.TestHarness** - a .NET Framework console application that tests the system from a client applications perspective.

 ## Notes on Security of this project
 * Calls from clients of this API should ALWAYS use TLS, in fact in production this API should be configured to ONLY accept HTTPS connections.
 * The authorization of client calls in this implementation are for example purposes only.
 As stated in code comments, one could use Thinktecture's Identity Server OAuth/OpenID Connect to implement a more secure inter-machine communication using the client credentials grant.